Skip to main content

 Provision:

-or amount.
+A provision is a liability of uncertain timing or amount.
 For a provision following

-be kept in mind:
+points must be kept in mind:

 ·Present obligation